ucsb-teaching-cs/s21/about.md

    * Writing a bio (with photo) for your courses website.
    * Summarizing a research paper on CS Education
-   * Presenting a lightning talk on a topic in CS Education
    * Reading short articles (e.g., from Teaching Tips, or other sources) and writing a short reaction paper.
    * Creating a resource for the specific course.